google/angle/src/tests/perf_tests/README.md

 * `--warmup`: Run a warmup phase before the test.
 Defaults to off.
 * `--fixed-test-time-with-warmup x`: Start with a warmup, then run the tests until this much time has elapsed.
 * `--trials`: Number of times to repeat testing.
 Defaults to 3.
+* `--sleep-between-trials`: Number of milliseconds to sleep between trials.
+May be useful to see trials boundaries in Perfetto `"gpu.renderstages"` traces.
 * `--no-finish`: Don't call glFinish after each test trial.
 * `--validation`: Enable serialization validation in the trace tests.
 Normally used with SwiftShader and retracing.
 * `--perf-counters`: Additional performance counters to include in the result output.
 Separate multiple entries with colons: ':'.